List of Star Wars films: Rogue Squadron (TBA)

+Other future films

+In January 2024, it was reported that the fourth season of The Mandalorian would be reworked into theatrical sequel films if The Mandalorian and Grogu (2026) was a box-office success.

+In November 2024, Simon Kinberg was reported to be writing and producing a new Star Wars trilogy with Kathleen Kennedy also to help produce the films.
+In March 2025, Kathleen Kennedy confirmed the trilogy was in development and revealed Lucasfilm was expecting completed drafts by June 2025.
+Kennedy also referred to Kinberg's trilogy as "the next saga".

 Produced for television

 The first spin-off film (also the first sequel to be released) was a holiday TV special aired in 1978.
 Two live-action TV films created in the mid-1980s feature the Ewoks.

 Star Wars Holiday Special (1978)

 Produced for CBS in 1978, the Star Wars Holiday Special was a two-hour television special, in the format of a variety show.
 Stars of the original film and archive footage from the original Star Wars film appeared alongside celebrity guest stars in plot-related skits, musical numbers, and an animated segment, all loosely tied together by the premise of Chewbacca's family waiting for his arrival for the "Life Day" celebration on his home planet, Kashyyyk.
 The special is notorious for its extremely negative reception and was aired only once.
 Only the 11-minute animated sequence, which features the debut of bounty hunter Boba Fett, was positively received.